GCSE Exam Dates 2026 Are Out: Full Timetable & Key Info

 So, in this blog, we provide a comprehensive overview of the upcoming GCSE dates UK.
 We’ll cover exam board timetables, deadlines and tips for staying organised throughout this significant period.

-For most exam boards, the GCSEs are expected to start on Monday, 5 May 2025, and finish by Friday, 20 June 2025.
-These dates provide a general framework; however, specific subjects and exam boards may have some variations.
+For most exam boards, GCSE exams in 2026 are expected to start on Thursday, 7 May 2026, and finish by Wednesday, 17 June 2026.
+These dates provide a general framework; however, exact timings may vary by subject and tier, so students should always check their official exam board timetable.

 GCSE Exam Dates by Exam Board